Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 As I briefly mentioned in the review of the Deco X4300 Pro, there will be more “Pro” hardware coming from the networking vendor, and they all have one thing in common: The support for Multi-Gig.

-And here’s the bottom line: Much that TP-Link tries so hard to create a “wow” effect, there’s nothing earth-shattering about the Deco XE75 Pro.
-It’s not even noteworthy, making the $100 extra cost over the previous version poorly justified, despite the overall affordability.
+Here's the bottom line: Much that TP-Link tries to create a "wow" effect, there's nothing earth-shattering about the Deco XE75 Pro.
+It's not even noteworthy, making the $100 extra cost over the previous version poorly justified, despite the overall affordability.

 The 2.5Gbps is the only thing that differentiates the new TP-Link Deco XE75 Pro from the Deco XE75.
 Don’t take the “Lighting-Fast” notion too seriously!